 Sheringham Museum has long held an important collection of historic fishermen's ganseys - sweaters - many of them hand-knitted in the town.
-The recent bequest to the museum of a large number of artefacts from the collection of the late Michael Harvey, who was very well known for his research and documentation of craft textile work, has established the museum's collection as one of national significance.
+The recent bequest to the museum of significant artefacts from the collection of the late Michael Harvey, who was very well known for his research and documentation of craft textile work, has established the museum's collection - now more than forty historic ganseys as well as related objects, accessories, books and other research material - as one of national significance.

 The Craske Collection